cseas/django-helloworld/README.md

 ```
 This sets up a local server for your web project.
 Open in browser: <http://localhost:8000/>
 If you get a "Congratulations!" page displayed, you're good to proceed.
+You can close the server using Ctrl+C.
 \
 \
 \